guybedford/es-module-shims/README.md

 and ES Module Shims will make it work in [all browsers with any ES Module Support](#browser-support).

-NOTE: `script[type="importmap"]` and `script[type="importmap-shim"]` should be placed before any `script[type="module"]` or `script[type="module-shim"]` in the html.
+> `<script type="importmap">` should always be placed before any `<script type="module">` as per native support in browsers.

-Note that you will typically see a console error in browsers without import maps support like:
+You will typically see a console error in browsers without import maps support like:

 ```
 Uncaught TypeError: Failed to resolve module specifier "app".
 Relative references must start with either "/", "./", or "../".
   at <anonymous>:1:15
 ```

-This execution failure is wanted - it avoids the polyfill causing double execution.
+This execution failure is a feature - it avoids the polyfill causing double execution.
 The first import being a bare specifier in the pattern above is important to ensure this.

 This is because the polyfill cannot disable the native loader - instead it can only execute modules that would otherwise fail instantiation while avoiding duplicate fetches or executions.

-If using CSS modules or JSON modules, since these features are relatively new they require manually enabling using the initialization option:
+If using CSS modules or JSON modules, since these features are relatively new, they require manually enabling using the initialization option:

 ```html
 <script>window.esmsInitOptions = { enable: ['css-modules', 'json-modules'] }</script>